BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0595.jpg)

 We stopped off in Killiecrankie to view a gorge, waterfall and old stone rail bridge.
-Reportedly a Jacobite had leaped 18ft to freedom when fleeing a redcoat in the 1700’s. if true, very impressive.
+Reportedly a Jacobite had leapt 18ft to freedom when fleeing a redcoat in the 1700’s,  if true, very impressive.
 Giles tried...unsuccessful!

 ![](/img/img_0610.jpg)